-Flagstaff, Arizona – April 4, 2013- In an effort to encourage more Native American students to seek careers in the broadcast industry, Northern Arizona University has combined with broadcast industry sponsors to host a Native American High School Broadcast Workshop from June 17-22.
+In an effort to encourage more Native American students to seek careers in the broadcast industry, Northern Arizona University has combined with broadcast industry sponsors to host a Native American High School Broadcast Journalism Workshop from June 19-25, 2016.
 Native American High School students are encouraged to visit the workshop’s website at www.nativeamericanbroadcastworkshop.org and apply.

 The students will have access to state-of-the-art audio and visual equipment used by college students in NAU’s School of Communication.
 During their stay, students will attend pre-production, production and post-production work sessions with NAU faculty and staff.
 The students will also meet broadcast industry professionals and visit media production and broadcast facilities during the workshop.

-The tuition for this workshop is $50.
-That covers a six-night stay in an NAU residence hall and all meals.
-Scholarships are available.
 First preference will go to high school juniors and seniors who complete the application and write competitive essays.
-Deadline for applications is April 30, 2013.
+Deadline for applications is April 01, 2016.

-For further information and an application, visit www. nativeamericanbroadcastworkshop.org, or call 928-523-2232 to request an application by mail.
-Questions may also be addressed to School.Communication@nau.edu.
+For further information and an application, visit www.nativeamericanbroadcastworkshop.org, or call 928-523-2232 to request an application by mail.

-The workshop is sponsored by the Arizona Broadcasters Association, the Gannett Foundation, NAU Native American Cultural Center, Native Public Media, KTNN Radio, NAU’s College of Social and Behavioral Sciences and School of Communication.
+The workshop is supported by the Arizona Broadcasters Association, Channel 12 KPNX, NAU School of Communication, NAU Native American Cultural Center, Native Public Media, NAU’s College of Social and Behavioral Sciences and KTNN Radio .